 1.1 when the requests from the UEs and AFs include intent

-NOTE 1: An intent refers to expectations including requirements, goals, conditions, and constraints, without specifying how to achieve them.
-Intent cannot remain unspecified.
+NOTE 1: .
 What intent means in SA2 specifications will be determined by the study.

 1.2 determine the constraints on the use and expression of intents to be processed and interpreted unambiguously by the AI capable entities in the 6G CN and define the mechanisms required to support these constraints, if any.

-NOTE 2: It is not required to support intents in a network.

 NOTE 3: It is assumed it is not required for the MT stack of UE to produce nor understand the intent.

 1.3 when the requests from the UEs and AFs do not include intent (e.g. like registration request in previous generations)